bessagroup/f3dasm/docs/source/classes/workflow/cluster.rst

 You can run the workflow by submitting the TORQUE file to the HPC queue:

 .. code-block:: bash
-   :caption: Submitting the TORQUE file to the HPC queue

     qsub pbsjob.sh -t 0-3